Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 ### Notes;

 The script now successfully builds vulkan.turnip.so (Mesa 26.0.X) for Android aarch64 on Linux Debian and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices.
+Developer debug tools disabled.
+GPU Cache disabled.

 🔍 Summary of Changes & Fixes